-Amontillado oxidises slowly, exposed to oxygen through the slightly porous oak, and gains a darker colour and richer flavour than Fino.
+Amontillado oxidises in a slow and controlled way, exposed to oxygen through the slightly porous oak, and gains a darker colour and richer flavour than Fino.
 While still having hints of flor, it will be less fresh and citrusy than a Fino but with more elegance and structure.

-Made fully dry but often sweetened for export, it is also bottled slightly higher in alcohol: between 16º and 22º (the older it is, the higher the natural alcohol volume will be due to concentration and evaporation).
+While Amontillado is a fundamentally dry style of sherry, it is often lightly sweetened for certain export markts.
+It is slightly higher in alcohol than a Fino: between 16º and 22º (the older it is, the higher the natural alcohol volume will be due to concentration and evaporation).
 As of 2012, the rules applicable to the Consejo Regulador say that Amontillado should be naturally dry and can no longer be sweetened.
-These wines are still produced but they should be labeled Medium sherry, sometimes with an addition like “Blend of Amontillado”.
+Sweetend Amontillado can still produced but they should be labeled Medium / Cream sherry, sometimes with an addition like “Blend of Amontillado”.

-Types of Amontillado
+Types of Amontillado sherry

 - Jerez Amontillado is sometimes used to designate the maturation in a bodega in Jerez de la Frontera.

 - Manzanilla Amontillada is a Manzanilla in which the flor has died and which has been matured in Sanlucar.

 - Amontillado del Puerto is an even rarer name for Amontillado matured in El Puerto de Santa Maria.